zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	e^{i k r_j^2 \left( 1 - (\bm{n_j} \cdot \bm{n_i})^2 \right) / (2 r)}.
 $$

 Let us retrace the steps taken in Sec.
-16. First, we express the magnetic field in terms of the electric field using Eqn.
-16.2 and 16.11, and project the resulting vector onto the direction of incidence \\(\bm{n_i}\\).
+16. First, we shall express the magnetic field in terms of the electric field using Eqn.
+16.2 and 16.11, and then project the resulting vector onto the direction of incidence \\(\bm{n_i}\\).
 Application of the identities given by Eqn.
 16.25 yield the expressions

 $$ \tag{1p.29}
 \begin{aligned}